Create a Bank Authorization

 },

-4. Finally, call the Trustly SDK's establish or selectBankWidget function:
+4. Call the SDK establish or selectBankWidget function.
+For example:

 Select Bank Widget